ece-231l-fall-2019/week-9-generic-adapters-svaldez85/README.md

 ```
 I supplied the code for my single linked list StringList implementation converted to a generic List type
 but it will be easier to convert your already implemented double linked list StringList class to a
-generic tempalted version instead of modifying my code.
+generic templated version instead of modifying my code.
 With a templated class, all methods MUST be implemented
 in the header file.
 You cannot put templated methods into a .cpp file!

 I will go over the [std::initializer_list](https://en.cppreference.com/w/cpp/utility/initializer_list) constructor in class.